telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

     if a previous notification was sent less than 5 seconds ago, no matter how many actual changes take place in that period.
 This is to not stress the notification receptor in case of having context producers that update attribute values too frequently.
-Actually, throttling is not an "exclusive" field for ONCHANGE subscriptions: from a theoretical point of view it can be used in ONTIMEINTERVAL subscriptions but, given that in that case you can precisely control the notification frequency it doesn't have any practical sense.

-As in ONTIMEINTERVAL subscriptions, the response consists of a subscription ID, a duration acknowledgement and (given that we used throttling in the request) a throttling acknowledgement:
+The response corresponding to that request contains a subscription ID (a 24 hexadecimal number used for updating and cancelling the subscription -Write it down because you will need it later in this tutorial) and a duration/throttling acknowledgement:

 ```
 {
     "subscribeResponse": {
         "duration": "P1M",
-        "subscriptionId": "51c0ac9ed714fb3b37d7d5a8",
+        "subscriptionId": "51c0ac9ed714fb3b37d7d5a8"
-        "throttling": "PT5S"
     }
 }
 ```